Bernie, propped up and wearing sunglasses

 How we work: Fix, Fork, Forgo

-For every Bernie we identify in the critical dependency graph, we apply one of three engineering strategies β€” and where none of those is enough, we help organize funding so a real maintainer can step back in.
+For every Bernie we identify in the critical dependency graph, we apply one of three engineering strategies.

 Help us take the sunglasses off